Kansas Military and Veterans Benefits

 All decals are $2 each.

-Service members and Veterans must provide official documentation that they received the Purple Heart and are eligible for any requested decals.
+Service members and Veterans must provide official documentation that they were awarded the Purple Heart and are eligible for any requested decals.

 Learn more about the Kansas Combat Wounded Purple Heart License Plate